JRRRRRRR/dsc-case-study-hypothesis-testing/notebooks/README.md

 Here we have 3 notebooks, each answering a different question from the case study.
+\n Q1 - Is there a connection between quantity of sales and discounts?
-Q1 - Is there a connection between number of orders
+Q2 - Is there a connection between number of orders and territories?
-Q2 - Is there a connection between number of orders and territories Q3 - Freeform - Is there a connection between employees and the total amount of their sales?
+Q3 - Freeform - Is there a connection between employees and the total amount of their sales?
 A connection between employees and the number of items in each of their sales?

 There is also a functions.py file from which one can import the various functions all in one neat spot.